firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-XDMA-Template.rst

 **Machines:** Manager Machine and Run Farm Machines.

-Enable passwordless sudo by running ``sudo visudo``, then adding the following line at the end of the file:
+Enable passwordless sudo by running ``sudo visudo``, then adding the following line at the end of the file, replacing ``YOUR_USERNAME_HERE`` with your actual username on the machine:

 .. code-block:: bash